-We offer two types of psychological services for couples:
+We offer several types of psychological services for couples:

 The Gottman Method